- The Library functions under U.S. law as a limited public forum.

-Because the Library functions under U.S. law as a limited public forum, and as a public place is open to all who would visit and make use of it, it is necessary that it establish rules (Code of Conduct Policy) that govern proper and reasonable use and behavior, and to balance the rights of the users against those of the individual user.
-(Spanish version)
+- As a public place open to all who would visit and make use of it, it is necessary that it establish rules also known as the Code of Conduct Policy that govern proper and reasonable use and behavior, and to balance the rights of the users against those of the individual user.

 This policy is to comply with Louisiana Revised Statute 14:91.2 (amended by Act 693), which became effective January 1, 2013 and bans sex offenders who have been convicted of sex offenses against persons under 13 from visiting or loitering within 1,000 feet of any public library in Louisiana, including all branches of the Calcasieu Parish Public Library (CPPL).